Olivia de Havilland: Lady Triumphant

 To get the role of Melanie Hamilton in Gone with the Wind, the biggest movie production of the century, de Havilland appealed to Jack Warner's wife.
 She got the role, an Oscar nomination, and screen immortality.
 But that wasn't enough for de Havilland; she wanted better roles.

 When presented with inferior scripts, de Havilland refused them.
 This put her on suspension and at odds with Warner.
 During the studio era, when an actor or actress refused a role assigned to them, they were put on suspension which meant they went without pay until the film they refused to do was completed.
-The studios would add the time spent on suspension to their contract, would keep a performer under contract indefinitely.
+The studios would add the time spent on suspension to their contract which would keep a performer under contract indefinitely.
 When she thought her seven-year contract was up, Warner Brothers told her she owed them another six months work.
-This didn't sit well with de Havilland and at peril she decided to take the studio to court.
+This didn't sit well with de Havilland and at great peril to her career, she decided to take the studio to court.

 The court decided that contracts could not last past their calendar date, thus siding with the actress in what became known as the "de Havilland decision."
 That decision was the beginning of the end to the Hollywood studio system.
 After leaving Warner Brothers, de Havilland went on to win two Best Actress Academy Awards for To Each His Own (1946) and The Heiress (1949).

 If you're a classic movie fan, you probably know a lot of the details of de Havilland's career.
-However, the author has written an engaging biography/memoir that includes her relationship and friendship with the legendary actress, giving us a glipse at her life in Paris in her latter years.
+However, the author has written an engaging biography/memoir that includes her relationship and friendship with the legendary actress, giving us a glimpse at her life in Paris during her latter years.

 Disclaimer: I won Olivia de Havilland: Lady Triumphant in a contest sponsored by Classic Movie Hub.
 You may like them on Facebook and follow them on Twitter.